-In the Lismore City, Health Care and Social Assistance is the most productive industry, generating $383 million in 2018/19.
+In Lismore City, Health Care and Social Assistance is the most productive industry, generating $432 million in 2019/20.

 Value added by industry is an indicator of business productivity in Lismore City.
 It shows how productive each industry sector is at increasing the value of its inputs.
 It is a more refined measure of the productivity of an industry sector than output (total gross revenue), as some industries have high levels of output but require large amounts of input expenditure to achieve that.

 By comparing the value added of each industry sector to a regional benchmark, you can clearly see the structure of Lismore City’s economy.
 This can be done by directly comparing the percentage contribution of each industry to the total output, relative to the benchmark, or by using a location quotient, where a number greater than one indicates a high concentration of that industry and less than one indicates a lower concentration.

 To see what contribution each industry makes to the state or region, see the Industry sector analysis section.
 To understand the value of a worker in each industry, view this dataset in conjunction with Worker productivity data, and to see the relationship of value added to the total size of the economy, go to the Gross Regional Product section.

 Detailed notes about how the figures are derived can be found in the specific topic notes section.